xenify-io/litepaper/Litepaper.md

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)

 ## ◽️ How do you generate rewards with Xenify?
 - Users can generate rewards with Xenify through staking their XNF equity.
-By doing so, they receive 100% of the protocol fees and a share of the swap fees generated through the protocol.
+By doing so, they receive 100% of the burn fees and a share of the swap fees generated through the protocol.
 This model incentivizes long-term engagement and contributes to the protocol's growth and sustainability.
 As users participate actively in the ecosystem, they not only benefit from the rewards but also help shape the future of the Xenify platform.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)